zml/docs/README.md

 ./03-PREPARE-FOR-COMMIT.sh
 ```

-The above will split the YAML header and content from `.smd` files:
+The above will split the YAML header and content from `WORKSPACE/content/.../*.smd` files:

-- YAML will go into `.smd` files in this repo, in `content/.../`
+- YAML will go into `.smd` files in this repo, in `content/.../*.smd`
-- Markdown content will go into `.md` files in the zml repo in `zml/docs/content/.../`
+- Markdown content will go into `.md` files in the zml repo in `zml/docs/content/.../*.md`

 So you need to commit both repos: